lukamiletic95/papers/Push pull push HEAP PSS.md

 HEAP (HEterogeneity-Aware-Protocol) does not assume that the network is of homogeneous structure.
 It relies on nodes having different properties, in such a way that some nodes are faster and more productive than others.
 HEAP adapts a node's fanout according to its own bandwidth, average bandwidth, and the average fanout (which is, as we said, *ln(n)*).

+Equation used in HEAP [12] is:

+	myFanout = myBandwidth / averageBandwidth *

 Updated pseudocode, which includes HEAP protocol, is given:

 ```go